Papua New Guinea women's national basketball team

 The Papua New Guinea women's national basketball team is the women's national basketball team of Papua New Guinea.
-It is managed by the Basketball Federation of Papua New Guinea "BFPNG".
+It is managed by the Basketball Federation of Papua New Guinea (BFPNG).
 It has been the most successful team at the Pacific Games where it won the gold medal four times.

-The team is yet to qualify for the Olympic Games, FIBA Women's World Cup, FIBA Women's Asia Cup, and Commonwealth Games.
+The team is yet to qualify for the Olympic Games, FIBA Women's World Cup, FIBA Women's Asia Cup, or Commonwealth Games.